CitrineInformatics/citrine-python/docs/source/workflows/performance_workflows.rst

 By comparing the model's predictions to the true values, we can compute several performance metrics that provide information about model quality.

 - Root-mean squared error (RMSE): the square root of the average of the squared prediction error
-- Non-dimensional model error (NDME): The RMSE, normalized by the RMSE of a trivial model that always predicts the mean value of the data.
+- Non-dimensional model error (NDME): The RMSE, normalized by the RMSE of a trivial model that always predicts the mean value of the data (== standard deviation of the output variable).
 - Standard residual: The RMSE of the standardized error (the prediction error divided by the prediction uncertainty)
 - Standard confidence: The fraction of predictions for which the prediction error is less than the prediction uncertainty

 Performance metrics included in the results depend on whether the response is numeric or categorical.
-For numeric responses, performance metrics include root mean squared error (RMSE), non-dimensional error (NDE), standard residual and standard confidence.
+For numeric responses, performance metrics include root mean squared error (RMSE), non-dimensiona model error (NDME), standard residual and standard confidence.

 -  RMSE is a useful and popular statistical metric for model quality.
    Lower RMSE means the model is more accurate.
--  NDE is the ratio between RMSE and standard deviation of the output variable.
+-  NDME is the ratio between RMSE and standard deviation of the output variable.
-   NDE is a useful non-dimensional model quality metric.
+   NDME is a useful non-dimensional model quality metric.
    A value of NDE = 0 is a perfect model.
 If NDE = 1, then the model is uninformative.
    An acceptable NDE depends on how the model is used.
-   Generally, NDE > 0.9 indicates a model with very high uncertainty.
+   Generally, NDE > 0.9 indicates a model with very high error.
    If 0.9 > NDE > 0.6, this model is typically a good candidate for a design workflow.
    Lower values of NDE indicate increasingly accurate models.
 -  Standard residual is the root mean square of standardized errors.